 Research Interests: juvenile delinquency, risk and protective factors for antisocial behavior, psychometrics, parenting influences on youth behavior, gender differences.

-Assistant Professor, The University of Southern Mississippi
+Assistant Professor, Seattle University

-Bio: A Johannes “Jon” Bottema is an Assistant Professor in the School of Criminal Justice, Forensic Science, and Security Studies at the University of Southern Mississippi.
+Bio: A Johannes “Jon” Bottema is an Assistant Professor in the Department of Criminal Justice, Criminology, and Forensics at Seattle University.
 Dr. Bottema focuses on practical research that positively impacts law enforcement agencies at various levels and the communities they serve.
 In particular, he is interested in evidence-based policing and the utilization of intelligence within law enforcement.
-His work has appeared in Policing: A Journal of Policy and Practice,Policing: An International Journal, and the Journal of Drug Issues.
+His work has appeared in Police Practice and Research: An International Journal, Policing: A Journal of Policy and Practice, Policing: An International Journal, and the Journal of Drug Issues.

 Assistant Professor, Department of Criminal Justice and Legal Studies at University of Mississippi